 The authors suggested that this was because only confident managers would be comfortable with low coverage of the dividend.
 On the other hand, managers who are secretly concerned about their companies future will naturally be quite cautious when setting the dividend level.

-Buying popular assets is very effective, as prices will be premium.
-This is precisely why active investing strategies rarely work for long.
+Buying popular assets is very expensive, as prices will be premium.
+This is why active investing strategies don’t work for long.

 If a group of assets have special characteristics which the market believes will give them a superior return, then the price of those assets will rise to the point where its new forward-looking return equalises with all other assets.

-To expect that dividend growth investing still works, is to believe that:
+To expect that dividend growth investing will continue to work, is to believe that:

-- Investors have ignored this when setting the price of the asset.
+- Investors are ignoring this when bidding for or selling the asset.

 Considering how widespread the dividend growth strategy is – why would we assume the second point is true?
-As we are not company valuation experts, we have no way to gauge with the current market price already includes this heightened future performance.
-Considering the sophistication of the market participants in the UK and US stock markets, I would argue it’s safer to assume it has.
+As we are not company valuation experts, we have no way to gauge whether the current market price already reflects heightened expectations.

 Restrictive filters hinder diversification